 This book is produced by the Cooperative Extension at the University of Georgia.
 The 388-page book covers topics on Preserving Food, Canning, Pickled Products, Sweet Spreads and Syrups, Freezing and Drying.
 The book is available for purchase here So Easy to Preserve.
-This is a recent addition to my preserving library so I have not worked with it yet.
-I am looking forward to trying Baked Beans.

 Complete Guide to Home Canning

 This book is produced by the United States Department of Agriculture (USDA).
 This is also a new book addition to my library with lots of new options for me to try.
 You can download this as a Free PDF here Complete Guide to Home Canning or you can purchase a printed copy from Purdue University Extension Store: Complete Guide to Home Canning